Currents on cusped hyperbolic surfaces and denseness property: Preliminary

-We refer to $\GC (G):=M_G(\partial_2G)$ as the space of geodesic currents on $G$ and its element as a geodesic current.
-We refer to $\SC (G):=M_G(\H (\partial G))$ as the space of subset currents on $G$ and its element as a subset current. \end{definition}
+We refer to $\GC (G):=M_G(\partial_2G)$ as the space of geodesic currents on $G$ and its elements as geodesic currents.
+We refer to $\SC (G):=M_G(\H (\partial G))$ as the space of subset currents on $G$ and its elements as subset currents. \end{definition}

 \begin{definition}[Geodesic currents and subset currents on hyperbolic surfaces] Let $\gS$ be a hyperbolic surface possibly with (closed) geodesic boundaries.
 Hyperbolic surfaces that we deal with in this paper are always complete, oriented, and connected.
 In addition, we usually assume that a hyperbolic surface has finite area.
 We consider the universal cover $\tilde{\gS}$ of $\gS$ as a convex subspace of the hyperbolic plane $\HH$.
 Then the boundary at infinity of $\tilde{\gS}$, denoted by $\partial^{\infty}\tilde{\gS}$, is the limit set of $\tilde{\gS}$ in $\HH$, which is the set of accumulation points of $\tilde{\gS}$ in the boundary $\partial \HH$.
 Note that the fundamental group $\pi_1(\gS)$ of $\gS$ acts on $\tilde{\gS}$ and on $\partial^\infty \tilde{\gS}$.
+When $\pi_1(\gS)$ has a parabolic element $p$ as an isometry of $\HH$, the projection of the neighborhood of the fixed point $p^\infty$ of $p$ to $\gS$ is called a cusp neighborhood, and we call $\gS$ a \ti{cusped hyperbolic surface}.